VeraUvads/Android-Notes/src/coroutines/CoroutinesQuestions.md

 #### What are the main components of coroutines?
 Describe their role

-*Job, Context, Dispatcher и CoroutineScope*
+*Job, Context, Dispatcher, Continuation и CoroutineScope*

 *Job* - Stores the state of the coroutine: active / canceled / completed.
 These states change as the coroutine runs.
 But we also use coroutine state products on their own: to cancel the coroutine or start deferring the coroutine.
 Jobs can be arranged into parent-child hierarchies where cancellation of a parent leads to immediate cancellation of all its children recursively.

 *CoroutineContext* - collection of unique Key-Element values.
 Should contain an instance of a job to enforce structured concurrency.

+*Dispatcher* - determines what thread or threads the coroutine uses for execution.
+The coroutine dispatcher can confine coroutine execution to a specific thread, dispatch it to a thread pool, or let it run unconfined.

 [//]: # (TODO)
-*Dispatcher* -

 *CoroutineScope* -

 *Continuation* -